elsasserlab/minute/README.md

 The `config.yaml` is used to configure everything else.
 Create a copy of the example `config.yaml` and edit it to suit your needs.

+## Running on SLURM clusters (Uppmax in Sweden)

+Snakemake supports running on HPC environments.
+As such, it is possible to run minute on SLURM clusters, including the Swedish UPPMAX clusters.
+Handling of `config.yaml` and `experiment.tsv` files will work the same.
+You just need to have conda available and an active minute environment that you can install as described in the **setup** section.

+**Note:** creating a Conda environment on a shared filesystem can be a lengthy process.
+It is not advised to run this on a login node.
+You can wrap your conda environment installation on a `sbatch` file and submit it to the queue.

+To specify cluster-specific parameters you can create a `cluster.yaml` config file with your defaults:

+        __default__:
+            partition: "core"
+            cpus: "{threads}"
+            time: "0-06:00:00"
+            project: "snicYYYY-NNN-N"
+            jobname: "{rule}_{jobid}"

+Note that you can use rule-dependent parameters such as `rule`, `jobid` and `threads`.
+Then you call `snakemake`:

+        snakemake -p -s path/to/the/Snakefile --jobs 20 --cluster-config path/to/cluster.yaml --cluster 'sbatch -A {cluster.project} -t {cluster.time} -c {cluster.cpus} -e logs_slurm/{cluster.jobname}.err -o logs_slurm/{cluster.jobname}.out -J {cluster.jobname}'

+The `project` field is required, as SLURM will not queue your jobs if they are not attached to a computing project.
+The `--jobs` parameter in the `snakemake` command limits the maximum number of jobs to be queued, and it's also required.

+In this example, separate log files for each job (stdout and stderr) are written to a `logs_slurm` folder (otherwise you get a bunch of `slurm-<jobid>.out` files in the working directory).
+If you want this behavior, you need to create that directory before running `snakemake`.

+You can also wrap your minute pipeline call in a `sbatch` file itself, so the scheduler does not run on a login node:

+- Create the `logs_slurm` directory in the `myexperiment` directory.
+- Assign a `-t` (time) parameter long enough, as this will be mostly waiting for other jobs to run.
+Consider that this includes not only running time but also queuing time.
+- Ask only for 1 core.
+- Make sure you call `conda init && conda activate minute` in the wrapper.